dkb73/Fabric_composition_analyzer/README.md

 This project is licensed under the GNU Affero General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

-## 📬 Contact

-For any queries regarding the website, please reach out through the contact form on the website or create an issue in this repository.

 ---
 ⭐ Don't forget to star the repository if you find it useful!